Expansion-contraction duality breaking in a Planck-scale sensitive cosmological quantum simulator: Introduction

 We further highlight a microscopically controlled variant of the dispersion first put forward by Unruh~\cite{1995UnruhPRD}.
-This ``quasi-flat band" (nearly zero group velocity over a large range of wavevectors) dispersion is shown to result in the {\em freezing} (akin to inflation) of an otherwise growing contraction power spectrum, along with a slight red-tilt similar to current CMB observations~\cite{2020Akrami.etalAA}.
+This ``quasi-flat band" (nearly zero group velocity over a large range of wavevectors) dispersion is shown to {promote trans-Planckian damping to a leading order effect, resulting } in the {\em freezing} (akin to inflation) of an otherwise growing contraction power spectrum along with a slight red-tilt similar to current CMB observations~\cite{2020Akrami.etalAA}.
 Remarkably, the Unruh dispersion corresponds to exactly {\em equal} dipolar ($g_d$) and contact ($g_c$) couplings, which coincides with the stability boundary of the bulk quantum gas in the embedding three spatial dimensions of our 2+1D setup, cf.~Refs.~\cite{2006FischerPRA,2008Koch.etalNatPhys}.
 The Unruh dispersion is, thus, readily experimentally realizable in dipolar-contact BECs with only moderate Feshbach tuning of the contact interaction necessary, for example in Dysprosium and Erbium condensates with their large magnetic dipole moments of $10$ and $7\,\mu_B$, respectively \cite{Lev,Ferlaino}.
 Hence Planck-scale sensitive analogue cosmology can be realized with current experiments in the quantum gas laboratory.